ralphjsmit/filament/packages/schemas/docs/03-sections.md

     ->compact(FeatureFlag::active())
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `compact()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `compact()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Using grid columns within a section

-You may use the `columns()` method to easily create a [grid](grid) within the section:
+You may use the `columns()` method to easily create a [grid](layouts#grid) within the section:

 ```php
 use Filament\Schemas\Components\Section;